-The Apple Watch 7 is expected to arrive this fall with upgrades that elevate it from the current Apple Watch 6 flagship.
-So how exactly will the Apple Watch 7 vs. Apple Watch 6 comparison play out?
+The new Apple Watch 7 is a step up from the current Apple Watch 6 flagship.
+But how exactly do the Apple Watch 7 vs. Apple Watch 6 compare?

 - Best Apple Watch: Apple Watch 6 vs. SE vs. 3